Frequently Asked Questions

 What’s your return policy?

 If your mug is not happy with our coffee, please let us know.
-We’ll work something out to your satisfaction.
+We’ll work something out.

 What is “responsible” coffee?